Is Bullion Taxed in Canada? The GST/HST Exemption Explained

 Two silver pieces, same shop, same afternoon.
-One rings up with tax.
-The other doesn't.
-It isn't a mistake at the till, and it isn't random: in Canada, qualifying investment-grade bullion is exempt from GST/HST, treated more like a financial instrument than a thing you buy.
+One rings up with tax, the other doesn't.
+Here's the rule behind it.
+In Canada, qualifying investment-grade gold, platinum, and silver bullion is exempt from GST/HST, treated more like a financial instrument than a thing you buy.
 But "bullion" isn't the test.
-There's a specific line a piece has to cross, and plenty of metal everyone calls bullion lands on the wrong side of it.
+A piece has to be the right metal, at the right purity, in the right form, and plenty of metal everyone calls bullion lands on the wrong side of that line.

 Knowing where that line sits does two things.
 It tells you whether a given piece carries a tax line at all, and because tax is part of what you actually pay, it's part of comparing one buy against another.